 In 2002, the McCain-Feingold Act was signed into law.
 This act materially accomplished two things.
 It eliminated “soft money” from party finance.
-Soft money is a term used for political party general purposes like party building “activities” that wasn’t subject to regulation.
-The second thing that McCain-Feingold did, and this is actually what Citizens United overturned, was that it eliminated corporate funding of issue advocacy ads; those ads which name an actual candidate within 30 or 60 days of an election.
-You could still fund ads that advocated for conservative or progressive causes all you wanted through third party groups like the Koch Bros, American’s for Prosperity.
-As a corporation or union however, you couldn’t “pick your guy” and bank roll him.
+Soft money is a term used for political party general purposes like party building “activities” that weren’t subject to regulation.
+The second thing that McCain-Feingold did, and this is actually what Citizens United overturned, was eliminate corporate funding of issue advocacy ads; those ads which name an actual candidate within 30 or 60 days of an election.
+Corporations could still fund ads that advocated for conservative or progressive causes all they wanted through third party groups like the Koch Bros, American’s for Prosperity.
+But as a corporation or union, you couldn’t “pick your guy” and bank roll him.
 And though the spirit wasn’t to advocate for a specific group, you could fund groups that said or even called themselves “Hillary is destroying America”.
 Which happened, regularly and legally.
 Which means that prior to 2010, corporations and private organizations could and did already contribute massive amounts of money to finance political actions.

 So if it didn’t create corporate participation in politics, what did the Supreme Court actually do in 2010?
 Well it can get complicated but, materially, it did two specific things.
 It removed the ban on independently funded adds 30-60 days before an election and opened up direct funding for corporations and unions for express advocacy ads.
 It had some second order effects on the characteristics of the groups that could organize to raise funds for an election but the important part is that it streamlined the process for corporate and union participation in funding.
 Which has triggered the outcry.
-But there’s a lot of noise in the outrage, and as a result, we may be missing the signal, again.
+But there’s a lot of noise in the outrage, and as a result, there’s a chance to miss the signal in the noise.
 Because when you look at the data, something doesn’t match up here.

 Taking a breath, a calm step backward and an objective look at the data, and we start to see what’s at work here: economics.
 In order for a market to exist, there has to be demand.
 Prior to 1996, the demand for information, political or otherwise was relatively small.
 We had newspapers, magazines and a handful of television channels.
 Over the past 30 years though, technology has changed that opportunity.
 And as a result, investment in the media world has also changed.
 Prior to 1985, corporate investment in media kept pace with the general economy.
 After 1985, that changed.
 By 1995, communications industry spending grew at 150% of the pace of the economy.
 By 2014, growth in media spending had nearly doubled our economic growth rate.
 And we were off to the races.

 The exercise with McCain Feingold has taught us a fairly valuable lesson.
 Now that there’s a mature market for profiting off of political expression, efforts to close it down through finance reform serve mostly to change the flavor of money flowing in.
 We can squeeze the balloon, but unless you pop it, it’s still going to hang around.
 Which leads us to the next logical question.
 How do we pop the balloon?
 Well, we actually can’t.
 If there is demand, and it is legal, there will be money to invest.
 Even further, the billion dollars we spent on the election directly in 2012, is merely a fraction of the total media market that is, in some part being fueled by the content of political discourse.
 Which means that even if we found a way to completely abolish political spending altogether, it wouldn’t put out the fire.
-The 24 hour news cycle, social media markets and talk radio are a hell of a lot bigger than the $1 billion industry.
-The six biggest media company’s in the country, GE, Viacom, Disney, Newscorp, CBS and Time Warner had just under $280 billion in revenue in 2010.
+The 24-hour news cycle, social media markets and talk radio are a hell of a lot bigger than the $1 billion industry.
+The six biggest media companies in the country, GE, Viacom, Disney, Newscorp, CBS and Time Warner had just under $280 billion in revenue in 2010.
 The money being raised for campaign financing isn’t driving our media and how they choose to market and display content.
 Because it’s not the campaign money that they’re after.
 It’s our attention.
 And as long as we humans are susceptible to focusing on things that affirm our beliefs or outrage us, then the current dialogue isn’t going anywhere and neither is the media market it fuels.
-I think in this part of the discussion it’s important to pause and ask ourselves the question, what is problem we’re actually trying to solve?
-Is it actually the money in campaigns?
-Can $1 billion dollars take down our political system?
-Not likely.